Work and Exhibit in Venice

 Residency and Solo Exhibition

-The Scuola Internazionale di Grafica offers a combined 2-week guided residency and a 2- to 4-week solo exhibition program, designed for artists and galleries seeking to develop and present new work in Venice.
+The Scuola Internazionale di Grafica offers a program that combines a two-week (or longer) residency with a solo exhibition lasting two to four weeks, designed for artists and galleries seeking to develop and present new work in Venice.

 Over the years, the Scuola has collaborated with internationally recognised artists such as Michael Mazur (in the photo), Christopher LeBrun, Hughie O’Donoghue, Clare Romano, Jörg Schmeisser, and many others, who have not only created editions in our studios but also exhibited their work in our gallery spaces.